-Presented by Coffs Coasts’ Screenwave International Film Festival, Nextwave is Australia’s largest regional youth film development program – redesigned and available online from July 2020.
+Presented by Coffs Coasts’ Screenwave International Film Festival, Nextwave is Australia’s largest regional youth film development program – redesigned and available online nationally.

 what is nextwave?